Freddy-Rios/startup/README.md

 - packages installed through npm makes this possibel use bcrypt, cookie-parser, express, mongodb, and uuid
 - some packages used to make it easier to clean up datat like cookie-parser
 - on datatbase the password is also encrypted so if db gets leaked there is still some security

+Simon webSocket
+- add infor in index.js for websocket
+- i like how it makes informatoin to user more avaliable
+- puablicly allows talk